Bellroy Venture Sling 6L Review: Sleek and Upscale Travel Sling Bag

 Table of contents

 MinimizeI rotate through a handful of sling bags depending on the trip, but the Bellroy Venture Sling 6L keeps winning whenever I want to look put-together on travel days.
-I first packed it for a weekend in Montreal, and the matte Baida nylon instantly felt more refined than the techy slings I usually grab for playground runs with our toddler.
+I first packed it for a weekend in Upstate New York, and the entire design is something I want to be seen with in our travel photos (rather than one of my diaper bag fanny packs or my now-beat-up lululemon belt bag).

-Bellroy balances that polish with thoughtful organization, so I can wander museums, tackle stroller walks and still make it through security without fishing around for my passport.
-It’s a rare sling that feels elevated and hardworking at the same time.
+Bellroy balances that refined look with thoughtful organization, so I can walk through museums, tackle being with my young kids and still make it through airport security without looking disorganized.
+It’s a rare travel sling bag that feels elevated and hardworking at the same time.
+None of this is surprising because “upscale yet very functional” is what Bellroy does best, in my experience.

 What stands out right away

-- Structured organization: Inside stretch pockets grab sunscreen, lip balm and a spare battery; the rear mesh sleeve hugs my passport.
-Outside, the Baida nylon has a matte texture that reads polished instead of tactical-athleisure.
+- Structured organization: Inside stretch pockets hold my tiny travel-size sunscreen, lip balm and a things like travel-sized dental floss; the rear mesh sleeve can fit my passport.
+The exterior has a matte texture that looks more refined than other run-of-the-mill polyester belt bags.

 Packing it for real trips

-For a city date day with Dan, I carried my wallet, phone, AirPods, a compact umbrella and a slim water bottle lying horizontally, and everything stayed in place while we biked across town for coffee and a gallery visit.
-When we travel with our toddler, I tuck in a pouch of wipes and a couple of snacks without the sling looking overstuffed.
+For a city date day with Dan, I carried my wallet, phone, AirPods, a compact travel umbrella and my set of granola bars I never leave home without.
+Everything stayed in place while we biked across NYC for coffee and a travel event.
+When we travel with our toddler and baby, I tuck in a pouch of wipes and a couple of snacks without the sling looking overstuffed.

 Where it falls short